-In the village of Legri rises the antique Church of San Severo whose origins date as far back as the high Middle Ages and the Byzantine domination.
-The dedication of the church to Saint Severo, who was the 12th Bishop of Ravenna, is in fact evidence of this domination—the Byzantines were particularly devoted to this saint.
-Writings found in the crypt, which make reference to the martyr Raimberto, who probably died during a Longobard invasion, suggest that the church may have existed as far back as the 6th century.
-Like the castle which rises over the village, the church is located along the road that led from Calenzano to Barberino and which fell into disuse after today's Barberinese road was opened.
+The village of Legri is home to the Church of San Severo, whose origins date to the early Middle Ages and the Byzantine era.
+Indeed, name of the church’s patron saint, who was the 12th bishop of Ravenna, is a reference to the Byzantines’ devotion to the saint.
+A document found in the crypt that talks about the martyr Raimberto, who likely died during the Lombard invasions, has led scholars to believe that the church has existed as early as the 6th century.
+Like the castle that dominates the village from above, San Severo is located along the road that leads from Calenzano to Barberino and which lost importance when the Barberinese road was built.

 Cited in many imperial and ecclesiastical documents starting in the 10th century, the church oversaw six suffragan churches in the valley.
 After the year 1000, San Severo was renovated into what we see today.
 Similar to many other places of worship from this period, the parish church in Legri vaunts architectural features that are markedly different from early Christian basilicas.
 These include the three naves divided by columns, the elevated presbytery and the crypt.
 Ruins of priceless frescoes can be seen on the walls of the church, including one of St. James painted in the mid-1300s by Pietro di Miniato and The Last Judgement with the Virgin Mary and Saints from the 15th century.
 The church was restored in the 1980s and vaunts an imposing bell tower decorated with small arches.